-You can check those arrangements with each of the schools you’re interested in, or read through our PDF booklet - Admission to secondary schools in Bexley 2021.
+You can check those arrangements with each of the schools you’re interested in, or read through our Admission to Secondary Schools 2024 to 2025.

 For a faith school, you’ll usually also have to fill out an extra form about your child’s religious background.
 They will always prioritise children who attend services regularly.

 If your child is already at Harris Garrard Academy and you want them to stay there for secondary, you don’t have to apply again.